 PayNow nickname feature to be discontinued on Jun 6 to combat impersonation scams

-All display names will be automatically updated to reflect "selected letters of a retail payee's registered account name with their financial institution" during PayNow transfers to safeguard customer privacy, said the Association of Banks in Singapore.
+All display names will be automatically updated to reflect "selected letters" of a retail payee's registered account name during PayNow transfers to safeguard customer privacy, said the Association of Banks in Singapore.

 SINGAPORE: The nickname feature for PayNow retail users will be discontinued on Jun 6 to strengthen protection against impersonation scams, the Association of Banks in Singapore (ABS) said on Wednesday (Apr 29).